skidripping/python/README.md

 ```

 ### Looping through a string
-Strings are iterable objects, they contain a sequence of characters and work with for loops:
+Strings are iterable objects, they contain a sequence of characters and work with for loops.
+Example below.
 ```python
 for letter in "caden":
     print(letter)